root-project/root/docbook/primer/Introduction.md

 ## Welcome to ROOT ##

-A powerful software framework addressing all of the above requirements is ROOT ROOT, an open source project coordinated by the European Organisation for Nuclear Research, CERN in Geneva.
+A powerful software framework addressing all of the above requirements is ROOT [@ROOT], an open source project coordinated by the European Organisation for Nuclear Research, CERN in Geneva.
 ROOT is very flexible and provides both a programming interface to use in own applications and a graphical user interface for interactive data analysis.
 The purpose of